 Dwarf Cornel - Cornus suecica

 As we reached the lower slopes the storm had passed, the sun came out again and we saw a lone female Chequered Skipper which was a lovely distraction for a short while.
-When we eventually reached the car at Glenfinnan station we both agreed that we wouldn’t go back up there even for £10,000!
-Seems a ridiculous thing to say now but at the time that’s how we felt.
-It was hell!
-But the flowers were heaven!
+When we eventually reached the car at Glenfinnan station it was certainly a great relief!
+The climb had been hell but the flowers were heavenly!

 The following day it was off to Skye for yet more punishment.
 Well actually climbing up to the Trotternish Ridge was a doddle after the trials of Froach Bheinn.
 We were looking for another very rare mountain flower, this time Tufted Saxifrage, which had been discovered on the Trotternish Ridge just a few years ago in 2014.
 Most of the sites for this plant are extremely remote and difficult to get to so the chance of seeing it here was most welcome.
 I’d been given some excellent directions by the County Recorder but it was still very difficult to find!